i3arnon/i3arnon.github.io/_drafts/concurrent-dictionary-tolist.md

 It first gets the size of the dictionary by invoking `Count`, then initializes an array in that size and finally calls `CopyTo` to copy over all the `KeyValuePair` items from the dictionary to that array.
 Since the dictionary is mutated by multiple threads, the size can increase (or decrease) after `Count` is invoked but before `CopyTo` is.
 That will result in an `ArgumentException` when the `ConcurrentDictionary` tries to access the array outside its bounds.

-If you only needs a separate collection with the dictionary's items this exception can be avoided by calling the [`ConcurrentDictionary.ToArray` method](http://referencesource.microsoft.com/#mscorlib/system/Collections/Concurrent/ConcurrentDictionary.cs,692) instead, which operates in a similar way, but does so after acquiring all the dictionary's internal locks:
+If you just need a separate collection with the dictionary's items this exception can be avoided by calling the [`ConcurrentDictionary.ToArray` method](http://referencesource.microsoft.com/#mscorlib/system/Collections/Concurrent/ConcurrentDictionary.cs,692) instead, which operates in a similar way, but does so after acquiring all the dictionary's internal locks:

 ```csharp
 public KeyValuePair<TKey, TValue>[] ToArray()